oktadev/okta-blog/_source/_posts/2021-01-13-developers-cheatsheet-csharp-9.md

 > Sometimes we find opinions in the community that depict mutability as evil, advocating an almost religious superiority of FP over OOP.
 I don't personally agree with this point of view.
 In my experience, having more tools makes things better, not worse.
 If nothing else, I can always decide not to use a tool I have, while I cannot use a tool I don't have.
 >
 > Also in my experience, OOP and FP are two powerful weapons in my arsenal after the necessary familiarization period.
-Now it’s natural to use both in designing new software, and I find they can get along pretty well (and this is one of the reasons why I like F#).
+Now it's natural to use both in designing new software, and I find they can get along pretty well (and this is one of the reasons why I like F#).

 One myth I would like to dispel is that C# cannot define immutable types.
 It can, only it's not quite made for this, so it requires some additional effort.
 The feature described in this section helps to avoid most of the boilerplate that was needed in previous versions.